 - 2 1/2 cups water, or vegetable broth if omitting bouillon

-Wash Rice and set aside.
-Puree tomato, bell pepper, onion, garlic, ginger, Scotch Bonnet pepper in a blender until smooth.
+- Wash the brown rice and set aside.
+Puree tomato, bell pepper, onion, garlic, ginger, and Scotch Bonnet pepper in a blender until smooth.

-Heat oil in large pot over medium-high heat.
-Add pureed sauce and cook stirring for about 3 minutes.
-Add curry powder, thyme, tomato paste, vegetable bouillon and stir, cook for another 2 minutes.
-Add rice and stir to coat.
+- Heat oil in large pot over medium-high heat.
+Add pureed sauce from blender, and cook while stirring for about 3 minutes.
+Add curry powder, thyme, tomato paste, and vegetable bouillon, and cook for another 2 minutes while stirring.
+Add rice and stir to coat it with the sauce.

-Add water or vegetable broth and salt to taste.
-Bring to a full boil. cover and reduce to low and allow to the rice to cook until tender and fluffy, about 50 minutes.
+- Add water or vegetable broth to the pot, and salt to taste.
+Bring to a full boil, then cover and reduce to low heat.
+Allow the rice to cook until tender and fluffy, usually about 50 minutes.
 Note that brown rice will need about 45 to 50 minutes to be properly cooked.